classgraph/classgraph/README.md

 FastClassPathScanner can detect classes that have a class annotation that matches a given annotation.

-There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<T> annotationClass)` that can be called after `.scan()` to find the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this).
+There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<?> annotationClass)` that can be called after `.scan()` to find the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():